🔌 Plugins¶

 "name": "bakewizard/filemanager",

-"description": "FileManager plugin for BakeKit CMS",
+"description": "FileManager plugin for BakeKit",

 "type": "cakephp-plugin",